MagicDuck/grug-far.nvim/README.md

 ## 🚀 Usage

+### Opening and editing
 You can open a new *grug-far.nvim* vertical split buffer with the `:GrugFar` command.
 But possibly best to map a keybind to it for easy triggering.
 Since it's *just a buffer*, you can edit in it as you see fit.
 The UI will try to guide you along and recover gracefully if you do things like `ggVGd` (delete all lines).
 Ultimately it leaves the power in your hands, and in any case recovery is just a few `u` taps away.

-Search and replace to your heart's desire.
 You can create multiple such buffers with potentially different searches, which will reflect in each buffer's title (configurable).
 The buffers should be visible in the buffers list if you need to toggle to them.

+### Searching and replacing
+Search and replace is accomplished by simply typing text on appropriately marked lines.
+Search will happen in a debounced manner as you type.
+In the options, you can also specify a minimum number of characters that one has to enter before search is triggered.
+You can also specify a files filter to narrow down your search and more ripgrep flags to refine it further.
+Error messages from ripgrep when entering invalid flags and so on are displayed to guide you along.

+### Syncing results lines back to originating files
-It is also possible to make edits to lines in the results section and have them synced to their originating file lines.
-Simply make your changes on multiple lines and press `<C-s>` (by default).
+It is possible to sync the text of the lines in the results area back to their originating files.
+This operation is either done on the current cursor line (`Sync Line`), or on all lines (`Sync All`).

+A sync will happen only if a line has changed in some way compared to the source file, so if there's either a replacement taking place or you have manually edited it.

+Deleting result lines will cause them to be excluded from being synced by `Sync All` action.
+This can be a nice way to refine a replacement in some situations if you want to exclude a particular file or some particular matches.

+_Note:_ changing the `<line-number>:<column>:` prefix of result lines will disable sync _Note:_ sync is disabled when doing multiline replacement (`--multiline` flag)

+### Closing
 When you are done, it is recommended to close the buffer with the configured keybinding (see Configuration section above) or just `:bd` in order to save on resources as some search results can be quite beefy in size.

+### Filetype
 Note that *grug-far.nvim* buffers will have `filetype=grug-far` if you need filter/exclude them in any situations.